Building materials company Holcim beats forecasts in Q2

-ZURICH, July 27 (Reuters) - Holcim HOLN.S reported better than expected sales and recurring operating profit during the second quarter of 2023, the world's biggest cement producer said on Thursday.
+ZURICH, July 27 (Reuters) - Holcim HOLN.S expects demand for building materials to remain robust this year, the world's biggest cement maker said on Thursday, after posting sales and profit ahead of forecasts.

-The Swiss company, whose results are an indicator for the health of the broader construction industry, saw its sales drop 10.9% to 7.34 billion Swiss francs ($8.55 billion)in the three months to the end of June.
+The Swiss company, whose results are an indicator for the health of the broader construction industry, saw its sales drop 10.9% to 7.34 billion Swiss francs in the three months to the end of June.

+Much of the decline had been expected, reflecting Holcim's selling of its India business last year as well as unfavorable currency movements such as the stronger Swiss franc.

 Analysts in a company-gathered consensus had forecast sales of 7.23 billion francs.